 1. rinse and then peel 2 medium sized raw bananas. horizontally cut each banana in two to three equal parts first. then take each part and slice it vertically in 3 to 4 slices. each slice should be of approximate 4 to 4.5 inches in height and ¼ inch in thickness. in a bowl take cold water. add the banana slices in it so that they do not get discolored.

-2. in a mixing bowl, take 1 cup besan, 2 tablespoons rice flour, ¼ teaspoon turmeric powder, ¼ teaspoon red chili powder and 1 or 2 pinches of baking soda. also add salt as per taste.
+2. in a mixing bowl, take 1 cup besan, 2 tablespoons rice flour, ¼ teaspoon turmeric powder, ¼ teaspoon red chili powder, 1 generous pinch of asafoetida (hing) and 1 or 2 pinches of baking soda. also add salt as per taste.

 3. now add water in parts.

 4. begin to mix. the batter has to be thick so avoid adding water once, as the batter may become thin. so its better to keep on adding little water in parts and mixing, so that one gets the right consistency. depending on the quality of besan you can add ½ to ⅔ cup water. mix very well to a smooth, thick and lump free batter.

 5. now pat dry the banana slices on a kitchen towel. also heat oil in a deep frying pan.